Jimbotsai/border-crossing-analysis/README.md

+## Intro
-# The insight.py contains 4 part of the data manipulation.
+The insight.py contains 4 part of the data manipulation.
+1. Read in CSV
+2. Variable pre-generation
+3. Fill in needed information from CSV
+4. Output the data to CSV

 ## Read CSV
 I used os package to find the parent directory of the file and enter the input file to read the CSV.